syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 ![Routing](Connector_images/RoutingObstacle.png)

 By default, routing is handling at diagram level.
-To enable or disbale routing for individual connector alone, disable the routing constraint from diagram by using `ConnectorConstraints.InheritRouting` and enable or disable the routing behaviour of a connector by using `ConnectorConstraints.Routing` property.
+To enable or disable routing for individual connector alone, disable the routing constraint from diagram by using `ConnectorConstraints.InheritRouting` and enable or disable the routing behaviour of a connector by using `ConnectorConstraints.Routing` property.

 {% tabs %}
 {% highlight C# %}